 |

 Work in progress.
-Let's Encrypt makes that it needs to be
+Let's Encrypt makes that it

-certificate.
+adapted server certificate.
 Based on:

 - https://blog.apnic.net/2017/01/06/lets-encrypt-dane/